 The First Few Hours After a StrokeWhen you have a stroke, time is crucial.
-If you have any stroke symptoms, go to the hospital right away.
+If you have any stroke symptoms, call 911 to be transported to the hospital right away.
 Do not delay!
+Do not try to drive yourself to the hospital.
 The earlier treatment is started after symptoms begin, the more likely you are to survive and recover.
 Your doctor can be alerted as you are traveling to the hospital.
 Any relatives or friends who were with you when your symptoms started should go with you to the hospital.

-At the Emergency Room
+At the emergency room

 Treatment can begin as soon as your doctor knows what type of stroke you had and where it occurred, Phase one begins from the first minutes to the first hours after you begin having symptoms.
 It involves one or more of the following, depending on what kind of stroke you have:

-Medication to dissolve clots (ischemic)
+- Medicine to dissolve clots (ischemic)

-Medication to prevent blood clots (ischemic)
+- Medicine to prevent blood clots (ischemic)

-Tests to look for damage from the stroke
+- Tests to look for damage from the stroke

-Procedures to stop bleeding (hemorrhagic)
+- Procedures to stop bleeding (hemorrhagic)

 The goal of the acute phase treatment is to minimize damage from the stroke.
 After the first several hours, treatment turns to your recovery and on preventing future strokes.

-Symptoms of Stroke
+Symptoms of stroke